 - mound with inlaid slide

-BBQs were recently installed and there are a number of picnic shelters and tables.
+BBQs were installed back in 2016 and there are a number of picnic shelters and tables.

-There is still no permanent toilet block but three temporary toilets are available from Spring through to Autumn.
+Sadly, there’s still no permanent toilet block but three temporary toilets are available from Spring through to Autumn.
+And the approved masterplan for the park includes an amenities block.

 IMPORTANT: the playgrounds are not fenced and are located within about 10-20metres of a busy road.
 There is however a low level log fence around the reserve that acts as a small barrier for fast moving, little explorers.